Boott Mills

 The Boott Mills in Lowell, Massachusetts were a part of an extensive group of cotton mills, built in 1835 alongside a power canal system in this important cotton town.
-Their founder was Kirk Boott, one of the early mill owners in Lowell.
-Today, the Boott Mills complex is the most intact in Lowell and is part of Lowell National Historical Park.
-It houses the Boott Cotton Mills Museum.
+Its incorporators were Abbott Lawrence, Nathan Appleton, and John Amory Lowell, and is named after Kirk Boott, the first Agent of the Proprietors of Locks & Canals in Lowell.
+Today, the Boott Mills complex is the most complete remainder of antebellum textile mills built in Lowell.
+The original Mill No. 6 is managed by the National Park Service unit Lowell National Historical Park and houses the Boott Cotton Mills Museum and the Tsongas Industrial History Center for K-12 educational programs.

 Location

 Lowell is 40 km north-west of Boston on the Merrimack River.